 So what can you do if you’re facing a huge tax bill you are struggling to pay?
 If you are behind on your taxes, the IRS has a selection of tax relief programs that can help you lower your tax liability and pay the balance over time.
 The main tax relief programs are: offers in compromise, installment agreements, currently not collectible status, penalty abatement, tax liens removal, levy appeals, innocent spouse relief, tax preparation, and bankruptcy.

 Read this “Complete Guide to The IRS Tax Relief” for an in-depth review of the best tax strategies available.

 If you owe more than $10,000 or you are being audited by the IRS, it is time for you to consider one of the most powerful tax planning strategies available to taxpayers: tax representation.
 Tax representation is a right guaranteed by the Taxpayer Bill of Rights that allows taxpayers to hire an authorized tax representative (tax attorney, CPA, or enrolled agent) to defend their interests and negotiate on their behalf with the IRS.
-Click here for a free consultation with a senior tax representative.
-There is no obligation to hire and you will find out what your tax relief options are.

 Tax Planning for Income Taxes